jasbanza/osl-kustomer-archiver/README.md

 # osl-kustomer-archiver
 Remove old conversations from Kustomer.
-Preserve stats to Google Sheets
+Preserves stats to Google Sheets.
+Keeps an event log of what was done.

 - [Prerequisites](#prerequisites)
 - [Setup](#setup)